Sugarloaf Key Bat Tower: History

 The tower was built in 1929 by Richter Clyde Perky, a fish lodge owner, to control the mosquito problem in the Lower Keys.
 However, when the bats were put in, they supposedly flew away, never to return.
+Attempts to bring back the bat population, including lining the tower with bait formulated from guano and the ground-up sex organs of female bats, failed.
 The tower was built from plans purchased from a Charles Campbell of Texas, an early pioneer of bat studies.
 The Hygiostatic Bat Roost, as Campbell called it, was intended to be a roost for bats that would eat the mosquitoes which spread malaria.
 According to at least some local folklore, the skunk ape was responsible for some early damage to the structure and for driving off some of the bats.